Livestock and Greenhouse Gas Emissions: 10 Arguments for Nuance

 Situating the problem

-Livestock represent the largest source of agricultural emissions, impacting climate and emission budgets.
+Within the food system, livestock represent the largest source of agricultural emissions, impacting climate and emission budgets.
 On average, animal-sourced foods have a higher carbon footprint than crops, which is why dietary policies often encourage a shift toward more plant-centric diets.

 Global data should not be used to evaluate local contexts

-However, smallholder farms in the Global South may perform better than assumed, depending on farm-level productivity.
+However, even smallholder farms in the Global South may perform better than assumed, depending on farm-level productivity.
 About half of smallholder farms in Kenya show milk-related emissions comparable to the European average, though the median emissions are nearly double that figure.

 Further mitigation is possible and ongoing